A Lightweight High-Throughput Collective-Capable NoC for Large-Scale ML Accelerators: Results

 Furthermore, we note that the \lstinline{hw} implementation can be viewed as a degenerate case of the \lstinline{seq} implementation, in which the transfers are overlapped with a granularity of a single beat ($k=n$), and without incurring any overhead from splitting the transfer in batches ($\alpha_i=0, \forall\,i > 0$ and $\delta=0$). \Cref{fig:seq-convergence} illustrates this behaviour, showing how $T_{seq}$ converges to $T_{hw}$ as $\alpha_i + \delta$ approaches 0.
 This highlights the importance of minimizing the barrier synchronization overhead ($\delta$), as shown in \Cref{sec:narrow-reduction-results}.

 \Cref{fig:1d-mcast} and \Crefrange{eq:naive-mcast}{eq:hw-mcast} can be easily generalized to a multicast transfer involving multiple rows, as presented in \Cref{sec:appendix-2d-mcast}.
 In short, a 2D multicast transfer can be implemented in two steps: 1) a first 1D multicast distributes the data across one row, and 2) $c$ independent 1D transfers then distribute the data to each column, in parallel. \Cref{fig:2d-mcast-results} compares the runtime of the \lstinline{hw} and best software implementation for varying numbers of rows $r$.
 While the runtime of the software implementations significantly increases with the number of rows, the hardware implementation remains nearly constant, \textit{enabling scalable and efficient multicast operations on large networks}.
+Overall, we measure a geomean speedup of \ResultGeomeanHwMcastTwoDSpeedup$\times$ on broadcasts between \SI{\ResultMinMcastSizeKibiBytes}{} and \SI{\ResultMaxMcastSizeKibiBytes}{\kibi\byte} in the 4$\times$4 mesh.